 - View and save logins, IDs, and Secure Notes for things like WiFi passwords, office door codes, and other important information.

-- Take a look at your online security health on the Password Health page.
-Here you can see if any passwords have been compromised.
+- Take a look at your online security health on the Password Health page, where you can see if any passwords have been compromised.

-- Use Dark Web Monitoring for up to five accounts to ensure you learn quickly if your data is part of a breach.
+- Use Dark Web Monitoring for up to five accounts to learn quickly if your data is part of a breach.